lia2353/Algorithms/AI/README.md

 Using the **IDA*** algorithm and the **Manhattan distance heuristics** (or Hemming distance), derive:
 - In the first line, the length of the "optimal" path from start to destination.
 - The appropriate steps (new line for each one) that are taken to reach the final state.
-The steps are **left, right, upand down**.
+The steps are **left, right, upand down**. <br>
-- Keep in mind that not every puzzle is solvable.
+`*` Keep in mind that not every puzzle is solvable.
 You can check whether the puzzle is solvable [here](https://www.cs.princeton.edu/courses/archive/spring18/cos226/assignments/8puzzle/index.html) or directly use valid examples.

 Sample input:
 ```